 Track-2 Applications must include:

-- Mentorship Plan (1/2 page limit): detail specific ways in which undergraduates will be actively mentored, with special attention given to student learning outcomes and scholarly products resulting from the research experiences of the students.
+· Mentorship Plan (2-page limit): detail specific ways in which undergraduates will be actively mentored under two scenarios, with special attention given to student learning outcomes and scholarly products resulting from the research experiences of the students.

-SURGG proposals will be evaluated by faculty volunteers recruited by ORSP Research Development and scored based on conceptual clarity, level of feasible involvement of undergraduates in the research plan, potential for continued student involvement, and especially potential to sustain and expand the program through competitive external funding.
+SURGG proposals will be evaluated by faculty volunteers recruited by ORSP Research Development and scored based on conceptual clarity, level of feasible involvement of undergraduates in the research plan in both on-campus and remote configurations, potential for continued student involvement, and especially potential to sustain and expand the program through competitive external funding.
 Funding decisions will be made based on the application scores and the availability of funding.
 In the 2018 competition, two Track 2 proposals were funded from among five applications received.
 In 2019, one Track 2 proposal was funded from among two applications (50%).
-We anticipate making one Track 2 award in 2020.
+We anticipate making up to one Track 2 award in 2020.

 Track 3: Undergraduate Travel Grants